College Fairs: A Useful Tool for All High School Students

 - Visit booths and ask college representatives questions.
 For example, you can ask, “What kind of student are you looking for?” or “What makes your campus special?”

-- Take a minute to jot down any information you think is important before moving on to the next booth.
+- Take a minute to jot down any information you think is important (make sure to use your College Visit Scorecard) before moving on to the next booth.

 - Check out some of the other booths when you’re done with the colleges on your list.
 You may stumble onto a great college you hadn’t considered.